Healthy Chocolate Cake

 Storage instructions

-To store: Leftover cake can be stored in a sealable container, at room temperature.
+To store: Leftover cake can be stored in a sealable container at room temperature.
 It will keep well for up to 7 days.
-To ensure it remains moist, place paper towel over the tops of it, before sealing.
+To keep it moist, place a paper towel over the top before sealing.
 Refrigerate the cake if you’d like it to keep longer than 7 days.

 healthiest chocolate cake